September 25, 2024

 Grenergy Acquires 1-GW Solar Portfolio for $128M in Chile

-Spanish renewable energy company Grenergy Renovables SA has unveiled plans to acquire a 1-GW solar portfolio in Chile through a USD 128 million deal, enhancing the Oasis de Atacama solar-plus-storage project.
+Spanish renewable energy company Grenergy Renovables SA has announced plans to acquire a 1-GW solar portfolio in Chile for USD 128 million in a deal that will enhance its Oasis de Atacama solar-plus-storage project.

 Grenergy Acquires Solar Assets from Repsol and Ibereólica

-Grenergy acquired the assets from Spanish multi-energy company Repsol SA and Grupo Ibereólica Renovables for $128 million, aiming to expand its solar-plus-storage Oasis de Atacama project.
-The transaction involves acquiring a 77-MW photovoltaic (PV) plant, 923 MW of projects in development and a 1-GW operational interconnection facility.
+Grenergy is purchasing the assets from Spanish multi-energy company Repsol SA and Grupo Ibereólica Renovables for $128 million to expand its Oasis de Atacama project.
+The transaction includes a 77-MW photovoltaic (PV) plant, 923 MW of projects under development, and a 1-GW operational interconnection facility.

-The proposed acquisition will expand the Oasis de Atacama project to five phases incorporating solar and storage components across multiple sites in Chile's northern regions of Tarapacá, Antofagasta and Atacama.
-The battery storage capacity will increase to 11 GWh from the current 4.1 GWh while the combined capacity of the photovoltaic (PV) parks will double from 1 GW to 2 GW.
+This acquisition will expand the Oasis de Atacama project to five phases, with solar and storage components across several sites in Chile’s northern regions of Tarapacá, Antofagasta, and Atacama.
+The deal will increase battery storage capacity to 11 GWh from the current 4.1 GWh, while the combined capacity of the photovoltaic (PV) parks will double from 1 GW to 2 GW.

 solar and storage